… with Cricket and the Cricketer Ashwin, everything gets painted blue. Including a school project. The convo went thus:

 After rummaging through half-a-dozen books for ideas, came up with this.
 It was 1.45 AM when I finished and was still not sleepy:).
 It is not professional I know but thoroughly enjoyed doing it and was certified -SUPER by my son.
 And he happily passed on the credit to his mom when his teacher asked him!!
 Now how can I stay away from such opportunities?
 Tell me!

-PS: The title of this post was the title on the chart and is the only connect to the post!
+PS: The title of this post was the title on the chart and is the only connection to the post!